About

 Meghan Cochran is a product and engineering leader with a focus on user experience, organizational innovation, and consumer strategy.
 LinkedIn

-Sudeshna Mukherjee, Founder and Managing Editor, NYC, USA
+Sudeshna Mukherjee, Founder and Managing Editor, New York, USA

 Photo credit: Sudeshna Mukherjee

-Sudeshna Mukherjee is an international policy communication and partnership consultant.
-She is a passionate advocate for human rights and responsible innovation.
-Sudeshna's program and research interests span gender justice, violence prevention, child rights, and AI governance focusing on technology ethics, fairness, and social impact.
+Sudeshna Mukherjee is a development communication and partnership professional.
+A passionate advocate for human rights and responsible innovation, her research interests span gender justice, violence prevention, child rights, and AI governance focusing on technology ethics, fairness, and social impact.
 Her scholarship uses an intersectional, global majority lens.
 LinkedIN

 Vance Ricks, Editor, Boston, USA